akubera/pypugjs/README.rst

     mixin foo(data)
       .foo {{ data }}

-And use the in your templates like this:
+And use them in your templates like this:

 .. code:: pug